NaderNemati/Federated-Learning-Pipeline/README.md

 # Federated-Learning-Pipeline

-This repository implements a Federated Learning pipeline using Flower and PyTorch, enabling collaborative training of a model on the MNIST dataset for image classification across multiple clients without sharing raw data.
+Federated Learning (FL) is a distributed machine learning approach that allows multiple clients (such as mobile devices or institutions) to collaboratively train a shared model without sharing raw data.
+This approach is particularly useful in scenarios where data privacy is crucial, such as in healthcare or finance, where sharing sensitive information is not permissible.

-## Federated Learning Pipeline on MNIST Dataset
+## Federated Learning Pipeline on MNIST and CIFAR10

-This repository implements a Federated Learning pipeline using the Flower framework.
-Multiple clients collaboratively train a model on the MNIST dataset for image classification, preserving privacy by training on their local data partitions without sharing raw data.
+This repository implements a Federated Learning pipeline using the Flower framework with PyTorch, designed for collaborative training of image classification models on the MNIST and CIFAR10 datasets.
+The pipeline enables multiple clients to train models on their local data partitions, ensuring privacy by never sharing raw data with a central server.
+Instead, only model updates (weights) are exchanged, and the central server aggregates these updates using the Federated Averaging (FedAvg) algorithm to update a global model.
+The global model is then distributed back to clients for further training in subsequent rounds.
+This decentralized approach is crucial in scenarios where data privacy is a priority, such as healthcare or finance.

 ## Table of Contents